luggs-co/ncrypt/README.md

-# EZCrypt
+# NCrypt

-Home of ezcrypt.
+Home of ncrypt.

 This readme will get updated when a more polished version of the code is completed.